 Here are some more preventive measures to help you do that:

 - Don’t rush your recovery – Instead of focusing on your end goal to get back on the bike (or back out on the field), take the time to heal, be patient, and stay focused and positive – injury recovery is a process.

 - Minimize future risk – Identify mistakes that led to your injury and implement a prevention plan for both training and racing.

-- Get you bike fitted – A proper bike fit is the most common recommendation for avoiding overuse injuries.
+- Get your bike fitted – A proper bike fit is the most common recommendation for avoiding overuse injuries.

 When you’re injured, recovery must instantly become your main priority.
-Incrediwear has your back (and your arms, legs, shoulders and hips!).
-Incrediwear’s recovery sleeves and braces can be worn 24/7 and have been scientifically proven to increase blood flow to optimize the body’s natural healing process throughout the night and day — dramatically accelerating the rate of recovery from injury and workout.
+Incrediwear has your back (and your arms, legs, shoulders, and hips!).
+Incrediwear’s recovery sleeves and braces can be worn 24/7 and have been scientifically proven to support blood flow to optimize the body’s natural healing process throughout the night and day — dramatically accelerating the rate of recovery from injury and workout.